h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

   - ``label_encoder`` or ``LabelEncoder``:  Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)
   - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
 This is useful in GBM/DRF, for example, when you have more levels than ``nbins_cats``, and where the top level splits now have a chance at separating the data with a split.
 Note that this requires a specified response column.

-- **extension_level**: (Required) The number in range :math:`[0, P-1]`; where P is the number of features.
+- `extension_level <algo-params/extension_level.rst>`__: The number in range :math:`[0, P-1]`; where P is the number of features.
 The minimum value of the hyperparameter is 0, which corresponds to Isolation Forest behavior.
 The maximum is :math:`P-1` and stands for a full extension.
+As the extension_level is increased the bias of standard Isolation Forest is reduced.

 Examples